 The John Rex Endowment awarded a grant to the Duke University Center for Child and Family Policy to lead this effort with partners at the Center for Child and Family Health and select consultants.This team conducted the research, carried out an in-depth stakeholder engagement process, and created the Planning for Intentional and Effective Places and Spaces for Children’s Positive Mental Health Integrated Plan that became the foundation for The Kaleidoscope Project.

-Kaleidoscope is dedicated to:
+The Kaleidoscope Project is dedicated to:

-Read The Integrated Plan
+Read the Integrated Plan

 - Improving the social and emotional well-being of children from birth to 8 years old

 - Implementing strategies that will have a positive influence on Wake County children, especially those that are vulnerable

 - Inspiring and catalyzing more widespread community action